McDonough School of Business

 stephen.weymouth (at) georgetown.edu

 Stephen Weymouth is Assistant Professor and Marano Faculty Fellow in the McDonough School of Business at Georgetown University.
-He is a faculty affiliate of the Department of Government, and a senior policy scholar at the Center for Business and Public Policy and of the Department of Government.
-His research focuses on the politics of trade and investment policy.
-Professor Weymouth teaches courses on the global business environment.
+He is a faculty affiliate of the Department of Government, and a senior policy scholar at the Center for Business and Public Policy, and the Department of Government.

 2017.
 "The Distributional Consequences of Preferential Trade Liberalization: Firm-level Evidence" (with Leonardo Baccini and Pablo Pinto).
 International Organization, forthcoming.

 2016.
 "Partisan Cycles in Offshore Outsourcing: Evidence from U.S. Imports" (with Pablo Pinto).
 Economics & Politics 28(3): 233-261.